Membership & The Board

 Election to the board

-The first Board are the persons who signed the copy of these rules which accompanied the application to register them.
+The first board were the persons who signed the copy of these rules which accompanied the application to register them.

 The Board is allowed a maximum of 12 members, including co-optees.